 This spring, through a partnership with cabin rental company Getaway, I was able to take a break from the hustle and bustle of city life and unplug with my pup at several of Getaway’s dog-friendly cabins.

-Getaway offers tiny cabins within driving distance of major U.S. cities—Boston, New York City, Washington D.C., Atlanta and, coming soon, Los Angeles.
+Getaway offers tiny cabins within driving distance of major U.S. cities—New York City, Boston, Atlanta, Pittsburgh, Cleveland, and Portland.
+Coming soon, Getaway will also offer cabins near Los Angeles and Dallas.
 Sometimes traveling with a dog can feel like a bit of an undertaking with wondering whether your pup will be welcomed at your stay.
 Getaway’s dog-friendly cabins make it easy with ample outdoor space for dogs to play and small towns for you to explore.

 My first Getaway trip was 75 miles outside of Boston in the small town of Epsom, New Hampshire.
 (Click here to see what I packed for this Getaway trip and others.)
 If you’re a Boston-area pet parent and could use a break from the concrete jungle, Getaway Boston just might be the escape you need.